 With the cost of education skyrocketing, educational loans have come to play a pivotal role in many people’s lives.
 These loans help anyone who wants to pursue higher education.
 They are most useful when it comes to courses at premier institutions that cost a lot.
 Parents can afford to send their children for higher education and students can also pay for their own education.These loans can be funded by jobs that they get after completing the course.
-But educational loans can be a big burden if it is not managed well.
-Here are few tips to help you manage your further studies and your loan and help you pay it off with ease.
+But educational loans can be a significant burden if they are not managed well.
+Here are few tips to help you manage your further studies, loans and help you pay them off with ease.

-Choosing your course - Taking a loan to fund your education shouldn’t be done just to go abroad or just to study something.
-Choose a course that you are interested in and that you would be dedicated to turn it into a career.
+Choosing your course - Your purpose in taking a loan should not just be to go abroad.
+You should choose a course that interests you and turn it into a career.
 Don’t let what the rest of the world is doing blind you from pursuing something that you would excel at.
-Let’s take for instance a student who is forced to study engineering may not do so well or even complete the course.
-But the same student might have been interested in law and might have made a great lawyer which would’ve led to a successful career and a more content life.
-So a good piece of advice is to find your passion by doing your research on what the course entails before deciding on it.
+For instance, a student who is forced to study engineering may not do so well or even complete the course.
+But if the same student is interested in law, he would make a great lawyer which would have led to a successful career and a more content life.
+Therefore, a good piece of advice is to find your passion by doing your research on what the course entails before deciding on it.
 You should also look at career options after your course is complete, and if you would be able to land a job to pay off the loan.

 Choosing your institution - Research about the institution is of utmost importance when applying for a course.
 Some universities may have a good name, but may not have a good placement strategy.
-When applying for courses abroad especially, the right institution would make a big difference.
-Recent headlines have been about students being deported and students who were denied access to fly to America.
+When applying for courses abroad, the right institution would make a big difference.
+Recent headlines have been about students being deported and denied access to fly to America.
 The top most reason for this was because the university they selected was under investigation or blacklisted.
 Choosing a university that has been blacklisted will most definitely mean you have wasted your time and a lot of money.
 These universities are under scrutiny because they accept students without academic credentials to make money from the high fees they charge.
-There are also other factors that come into play, some of which have not been explained, but the right institution might help you avoid unnecessary problems.

 Choosing to apply on your own or through an overseas consultancy: